Bookmark saved

 Something was wrong with the Endeavor.

-The docking clamps engaged with their usual pneumatic hiss, and Marcus unstrapped from his seat with fingers that felt oddly numb.
-Through the viewport, he could see the shuttle bay was chaos—more activity than he'd witnessed in six months aboard this vessel.
-Crews ran between ships with the frantic energy of disturbed insects, their voices lost in the din of machinery and alarms.
+The docking clamps engaged with their usual pneumatic hiss, and Marcus unstrapped from his seat with numb fingers.
+Through the viewport, the shuttle bay was chaos—more activity than any ordinary dock cycle.
+Crews ran between ships with the frantic energy of disturbed insects, voices lost in machinery and alarms.

-Soldiers, mechanics, and officers ran up and down the halls with a life and energy he had never experienced.
+Soldiers, mechanics, and officers packed the halls with an urgency he'd never seen in six months aboard this vessel.
 The Endeavor was an M-Class warship, built for strength and utility at the complete expense of anything that could be described as "luxury."
-The hallways were narrow and jagged, with pipes and steam running through them like exposed veins.
-The air tasted of recycled breath and hot metal, thick enough to chew.
-They were barely wide enough for two people to move past each other, which meant there was a lot of frenetic shoving as people rushed to their destinations.
+The hallways were narrow and jagged, with pipes running through them like exposed veins.
+The air tasted of recycled breath and hot metal.
+They were barely wide enough for two people to pass, which meant a lot of shoving as people rushed to their destinations.

 "You'd think the universe was ending," Lucas muttered beside him, ducking as a technician rushed past with an armful of cable.
 "People need to calm down."